JoeFu/alportal-document/docs/deployment/introduction.md

 - All changes should be made on a separate branch.
 - Once changes are considered complete, they should be submitted as part of a pull request for review
-- When a pull request is accepted and merged, they automatically form part of the release notes that are drafted on Github
+- When a pull request is accepted and merged, they automatically form part of the release notes that are drafted on GitHub
   - Release notes can be categorised based on tags that are attached to pull requests.
 See the configuration defined at `.github/release-drafter.yml` and the documentation available [here](https://github.com/release-drafter/release-drafter) for more details.
-- Release notes can then be published via the Github interface.
+- Release notes can then be published via the GitHub interface.
 This will automatically trigger a deployment cycle which will push the build to the Azure App Service.
   - This will also trigger a deployment of the documentation

 ## Variables for Deployment